Reactified/redhack/README.md

 ``net.receive(timeout,filter)`` returns ``author, data``<br>
 ``net.ip`` value containing local IP<br>

+# Hacking
+By default, a system will be vulnerable with Level 2 encryption security<br>
+Security can be increased, or the system can be put into ghost mode in ``config.sys``<br>
+**Ghost Mode** protects a system from being hacked, but other systems will block attempts from you.<br>
+**Security Level** the number of characters required to solve the security hash and gain control<br>
+**Static Pass** allows you to set a static hash and password that will allow reliable remote access<br>

 # Modules
 Redhack supports user modules that react to events and allow the user to interact<br>
 Modules will be detected in the ``/bin/modules/`` folder, a basic module would be:<br>